olerichter00/pr-tool/README.md

   <br />
 </h1>
 <h3 align="center">
-  A tool to create Pull Requests from current changes with one command.
+  A tool to create Pull Requests from current changes with one command
 </h3>
 <br />

 ### Features

-- Creates the branch `PREFIX/JIRA_TICKET_NUMBER/your-commit-message`
+- Creates the branch `PREFIX/JIRA_TICKET_NUMBER/your-commit-message`.
-- Commits all changes
+- Commits all changes.
-- Creates a Pull Request
+- Creates a Pull Request.
-- Adds the jira ticket number and PR description to the PR body (using the repository's PR template if it exists)
+- Adds the Jira ticket number and a description to the PR body (using the repository's PR template if it exists).
-- Opens the PR in the browser
+- Opens the PR in the browser.

 ### Setup